-As demonstrated above, for a given target net benefit a member of an approved arrangement could save the difference in their retirement fund: in the case of the earlier example an extra 0.2463% of salary (the difference between 1.4063% and 1.16%).
+Building on the above, for a given target net benefit, a member of an approved arrangement could save the difference in their retirement fund: in the case of the earlier example an extra 0.2463% of salary (the difference between 1.4063% and 1.16%).
 Over a working lifetime, this will add up to a lot of money.

-This further highlights the effect of the flawed reasoning behind the 'tax-free benefit' argument - the dependants of a fund member will be better off to the tune of the additional fund credit if the member dies; the member will be better off to the tune of the same additional amount if she doesn't die - the fund credit on retirement will just be higher than the member of the unapproved arrangement, even though they have spent the same.
+This further highlights the unintended effect of the flawed reasoning behind the 'tax-free must be better' argument - the dependants of a fund member will be better off to the tune of the additional fund credit if the member dies; the member will be better off to the tune of the same additional amount if she doesn't die - the fund credit on retirement will just be higher than the member of the unapproved arrangement, even though they have spent the same.